AAP will form government in K'taka like it did in Delhi, Punjab: Kejriwal | Politics

 - India

-The Aam Aadmi Party (AAP) would form a government in Karnataka like it did in Delhi and Punjab, Chief Minister of the nation's capital Arvind Kejriwal said on Thursday.
+Eyeing his party's maiden electoral triumph in the south, Aam Aadmi Party (AAP) National Convenor and Delhi Chief Minister Arvind Kejriwal on Thursday expressed confidence his party will win the 2023 Karnataka elections, after emerging victorious in the national capital and Punjab.

-"We, the common people, were challenged to get into politics when we demanded law against corruption.
+Speaking about alleged corruption in Karnataka while addressing a farmers' rally here, Kejriwal said while the previous Congress government was called ''20 per cent commission government'', the incumbent BJP dispensation was being dubbed as ''40 per cent commission government.'' ''We, the common people, were challenged to get into politics when we demanded a law against corruption.
 We formed a political party.
-Our first government was formed in Delhi and then in Punjab.
-Now, we will form our next government in Karnataka," the AAP chief told said while addressing a farmers' rally, organised by various farmers' body, led by the Karnataka Rajya Raitha Sangha (KRRS).
+Our first government was formed in Delhi and then in Punjab (this year).
+Now, we will form our next government in Karnataka,'' Kejriwal said in the rally, organised by various farmers' body, led by the Karnataka Rajya Raitha Sangha (KRRS).

-The KRRS convenor Kodihalli Chandrashekar joined the AAP and called upon the KRRS members to extend full support to the party.
+KRRS convenor Kodihalli Chandrashekar joined the AAP and called upon the members to extend full support to the party.

-Speaking about the alleged corruption in Karnataka, Kejriwal said the previous Congress government was called ''20 per cent commission government'' and the current BJP government ''40 per cent commission government.''
-Kejriwal referred to the recent suicide by a civil contractor who had accused in a purported suicide note Karnataka Rural Development and Panchayat Raj Minister K S Eshwarappa of charging 40 per cent commission.
+The AAP chief also referred to the recent alleged suicide of a civil contractor who had accused Karnataka Rural Development and Panchayat Raj Minister K S Eshwarappa of charging 40 per cent commission.

-"Delhi has zero per cent commission government because there is a hardcore honest government in Delhi.
-Not a paise is taken as bribe," Kejriwal said.
+''Delhi has zero per cent commission government because there is a hardcore honest government in Delhi.
+Not a paise is taken as bribe,,'' he claimed.

-Stating that he got a certificate from Prime Minister Narendra Modi of being the most honest government, Kejriwal said the CBI, income tax and Delhi police raids were carried out against him, his deputy Manish Sisodia and 17 MLAs but the agencies could not find anything concrete to frame them.
+Sarcastically stating he got a certificate from Prime Minister Narendra Modi for honesty, Kejriwal said the CBI, Income Tax and Delhi police raids carried out against him, his deputy Manish Sisodia and 17 MLAs but the agencies could not find anything concrete to 'frame' them.

+Referring to the riots in Delhi and elsewhere in Karnataka, Kejriwal said all the rowdies, rogues, uncouth and corrupt across the country go to ''one political party''.

 He said if people want riots, they should vote for ''them'' but if they need schools, hospitals, free electricity, free transport, free water, they should vote for the AAP.

-The Chief Minister said AAP does not know anything about rowdyism because his party is of gentle people, patriots and honest, who want schools, hospitals, roads, potable water, electricity and free transport.
+The Delhi CM also said AAP does not know anything about rowdyism because his party is of gentle people, patriots and honest citizens who want schools, hospitals, roads, potable water, electricity and free transport.

-Speaking about farmers, the Chief Minister said even after 75 years of independence their condition has not improved.
+Speaking about farmers, he said even after 75 years of independence their condition has not improved.

-Though 45 per cent of the population depend on agriculture, the children of farmers don't wish to join politics.
+Though 45 per cent of the population depended on agriculture, the children of farmers don't wish to take up farming.

-He congratulated farmers for their massive agitation, which forced the Centre to scrap the three farm laws 13 months after their promulgation.
+He congratulated farmers for their massive agitation in the national capital earlier, which forced the Centre to scrap the three farm laws 13 months after their promulgation.

 Welcoming Kodihalli Chandrashekar into the AAP, he said the party would transform the lives of farmers if voted to power.
-He appealed to the farmers to join the AAP and end corruption in Karnataka.
+He appealed to the farmers to join the AAP and put an end to corruption in Karnataka.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)